vyduckien/C-Project/README.md

-# 8-bit greyscale to binary color
+# 8-bit Greyscale To Binary Color

 This is a class project for the course ECE 220 (EE2415: Computer System and Programming Languages - HCMUT).
 Feel free to share and distribute the code.